RookDrekari/EnkonDelta/README.md

    Access the latest version of Enkon Delta’s map under the [Maps Directory](#).

 2. **View Nation Details**
-   Dive into each nation’s territory, cities, infrastructure, and other *opinions* the cartographer might have.
+   Dive into each nation’s territory, cities, infrastructure, and other *opinions* the cartographer might have right [here](#).

 3. **Stake a Claim**
    Become a part of our world by visiting [Claims](#).

 4. **Stay Updated**
    Keep track of map updates and Coalition news through our [Changelog](#).

+5. **Not sure where to start?**
+   Visit the main Directory and get lost!

 ## Contact & Collaboration